Working in the Netherlands?

 - law on the correspondence of work and wage to the ability to work (WIA)

 Members of the EU/EEA can start a business in the Netherlands without having to apply for a work permit or residence visa.
 However, the usual red tape still has to be taken care of.
-Since 2008, you can register with the Commercial Registry (Kamer van Koophandel) and the Dutch tax office (Belastingdienst) at the same time.
-You should contact your local Kamer van Koophandel (KvK) if you want to start
+Since 2008, you can register with the Commercial Registry (Kamer van Koophandel or KvK) and the Dutch tax office (Belastingdienst) at the same time.
+You should contact your local Kamer van Koophandel (KvK) if you want to start:

 - an independent operation (Eenmanszaak)